How does Anchore Enterprise work?

 Anchore takes a data-driven approach to analysis and policy enforcement.
-The system essentially has discrete phases for each image analyzed:
+The system has the following discrete phases for each image analyzed:

-- Update to the latest external data used for policy evaluation and vulnerability matches (we call this external data sync a feed sync), and automatically update image analysis results against any new data found upstream.
+- Update to the latest external data used for policy evaluation and vulnerability matches (feed sync), and automatically update image analysis results against any new data found upstream.

 The primary interface is a RESTful API that provides mechanisms to request analysis, policy evaluation, and monitoring of images in registries as well as query for image contents and analysis results.
-We also provide a CLI and its own container.
+Anchore Enterprise also provides a command-line interface (CLI), and its own container.

-- Interactive Mode - Use the APIs to explicitly request an image analysis, get a policy evaluation and content reports, but the system only performs operations when specifically requested by a user
+- Interactive Mode - Use the APIs to explicitly request an image analysis, or get a policy evaluation and content reports.
+The system only performs operations when specifically requested by a user.

-- Watch Mode - Use the APIs to configure Anchore Enterprise to poll specific registries and repositories/tags to watch for new images added and automatically pull and evaluate them, emitting notifications when a given tag’s vulnerability or policy evaluation state changes
+- Watch Mode - Use the APIs to configure Anchore Enterprise to poll specific registries and repositories/tags to watch for new images, and then automatically pull and evaluate them.
+The API sends notifications when a state changes for a tag’s vulnerability or policy evaluation.

 Now let’s get familiar with Images in Anchore.